ibexa/documentation-user/docs/content_management/translate_content.md

 !!! tip

-    For content items, rejecting a translation does not prevent them from being published.
+    For content items, rejecting a translation doesn't prevent them from being published.
     The translation can be published regardless of its review status.

     For products, rejecting a translation and then saving and closing the editing window publishes the translation despite its review status.